-Council requires all cats and dogs within the Shire to be registered after the age of three months.
+The Domestic Animals Act 1994 requires all cats and dogs to be registered with the Council where they reside after the age of three months.

 For an animal registration application, please go to our Forms page

 A microchip is a permanent form of animal identification, and unlike a collar or tag, a microchip cannot be lost.